 France made the move to conquer Mexico City in 1862 and on their way there they faced resistance in the city of Puebla.
-It was here that a group of 2,000 Mexicans assembled by general Ignacio Zaragoza came out victorious against French troops on May fifth, 1962.
+It was here that a group of 2,000 Mexicans assembled by general Ignacio Zaragoza came out victorious against French troops on May 5th, 1962.

-In the end, the French gave their mission a second try a year later.
+The French gave their mission a second try a year later.
 They overpowered the city of Puebla, claimed Mexico City, but were later forced out after pressure from the US.